-University of Central Arkansas Henderson State University Southern Arkansas University Arkansas Tech University
+Arkansas Tech University Henderson State University University of Central Arkansas

-Students enrolled at the University of Central Arkansas, Henderson State University, Arkansas Tech University, and Southern Arkansas University are encouraged to consult with the Nuclear Medicine Advisor to assure completion of all general education and specific program prerequisites.
+Students enrolled at the University of Central Arkansas, Henderson State University, and Arkansas Tech University are encouraged to consult with the Nuclear Medicine Advisor to assure completion of all general education and specific program prerequisites.
 All applicants are encouraged to contact the Program Director of the School of Nuclear Medicine Technology during their sophomore year in college for additional information.